tchx84/rodi-web/README.md

 Testing
 -------
-At the moment one a small example is implemented, which is to make a led blink given a blinking rate in seconds.
+At the moment only a small example is implemented, which is to make a led blink given a blinking rate in milliseconds.

 To test it from a browser: